Cannabis Museum (Japan)

 The Cannabis Museum (大麻博物館, Taima Hakubutsukan) is a private museum located in Nasu, Tochigi Prefecture, Japan.
 Founded in December 2001 by Japanese hemp rights advocate Junichi Takayasu, it is the sole museum devoted to the history and cultivation of cannabis in Japan.

+The museum closed in July 2025 due to government pressure.

 History

 The Cannabis Museum was founded by Junichi Takayasu, noted by The Japan Times as "one of Japan’s leading experts on cannabis".
 Takayasu developed an interest in the cultivation of hemp from books he read as a child in which ninjas trained by jumping over cannabis plants.
 The museum, which operates out of a log house in Nasu, Tochigi Prefecture, opened in December 2001 as an institution focused on the history of cannabis in Japan.
 It is the sole museum in Japan dedicated to cannabis, and is particularly focused on the history of cannabis in Tochigi; the prefecture is both historically and presently a significant producer of hemp, and as of 2007, cultivates approximately 90 percent of Japan's commercial hemp.